 What About Insurance?

 Los Angeles is a huge city with people from all walks of life.
-There are hundreds of drug and alcohol rehab programs, some even catering to specific sub-group of individuals with specific struggles.
+There are hundreds of drug and alcohol rehab programs, some even catering to a specific sub-group of individuals with specific struggles.
 For example, it is easy to find recovery organizations for those with co-occurring disorders, terminal illnesses, the LGBTQ community, homeless individuals, pregnant women, and HIV/AIDS.
 Although it might seem scary to find a center for something like the above, you might be surprised– insurance could still cover it.
 You just need to ask and do some research.

-Government-funded programs for rehab also exist widely in Los Angeles, CA. While many treatment centers can cost a lot of money out-of-pocket, there are state supported rehabs that help many people every year.
+Government-funded programs for rehab also exist widely in Los Angeles, CA. While many treatment centers can cost a lot of money out-of-pocket, there are state-supported rehabs that help many people every year.
 Crime prevention treatment centers are available also.
 State health insurance or public health insurance could help more than you might expect.
-Different state insurances cover different programs, such as inpatient vs outpatient, or short stays vs long term treatment.
+Different state insurances cover different programs, such as inpatient vs outpatient, or short stays vs long-term treatment.

 Many parts of LA are known for drugs and crime.
 Addiction has been an ever-growing issue in Los Angeles for decades.
 Recently, an estimate of more than 700,000 teens and adults were reported to struggle with some type of illicit drug addiction over the span of three years.
 Of those illegal substances, the most common drugs people went to treatment for were meth, cocaine, opioids, heroin, and alcohol.

 Reach Out for Help